Georgian wine PDO

 Food pairing

-- Grilled trout or white fish
+- Grilled trout and other freshwater or white fish

-- Imeretian khachapuri, cheeses, and walnut-based dishes
+- Imeretian khachapuri, local cheeses, and walnut dishes

-- Shellfish and Mediterranean cuisine
+- Shellfish and light Mediterranean cuisine

 Summary